manuelvicnt/manuelvicnt.github.io/gallery/index.md

 ---

 <p align="center">
-Hi there 👋 Here are some pictures about me!
+Hi there 👋 Here are some pictures of me!
 </p>

 {% include slider.html selector="slider_personal_pics" %}